TheAdri666/AWA/Final-Project/README.md

 1. Assumes that a .env file exists with the key "SECRET".
 2. Unless explicitly stated otherwise with the "MONGO_URL" key it assumes that a MongoDB database is running on the URL "mongodb://localhost:27017/testdb".
 3. Unless explicitly stated otherwise with the "PORT" key it assumes that the server is running on PORT 1234.

+## Please Note!

+As this is just an educational project the .env file is included in the repository as none of its contents are classified.
+Note that this is not good practice and should be avoided as it can lead to being hacked.